CodeOfVictor/Live-tram/README.md

 ![Screenshot](https://raw.githubusercontent.com/CodeOfVictor/Live-tram/main/img/Screenshot.png?token=GHSAT0AAAAAACURBWHVKJBU3CRVBXTA3MVCZVGWHEA)

 ## Development
+The openstreetmap (https://www.openstreetmap.org) was used for this project.

 ### Route
 Map obtained with Overpass Turbo (http://overpass-turbo.eu/), which allows you to query and save routes (in .geojson format), in this case, the tram route of Zaragoza (Spain).